SamPIngram/CSC-Software-Stack/docker/README.md

 ### Images TODO:
 - Mega Dev (Most languages)
-- Rust
-- Go
-- Js
-- Octave
-- C++
-- C
 - R-studio (if open license)
 - GATE
 - Geant4
 - TOPAS (Check license)
-- Conda?
-(Permissions issues currently)
-- DICOM server (XNAT?
-Orthanc?)

 # TODOs
-- figure out permissions can I install as abc in code-server
+- figure out permissions can I install as abc in code-server (benefit for future modifications)
 - Check that vnc servers don't conflict when in same network
 - Consolidate where I'm up to.
 Maybe cut down initial offering.
 - Once certificates in place see if "UnsafeLegacyRenegotiation" can be removed